Rafels/Assignment-1/Assignment1_s929574.markdown

 In order to solve this exercise the program makes use of an integer array, this simplifies the input and output of the 6 integers entered by the user.
 By using a for-loop the program is able to first scan in the input, print it out and then compare each value in the array by using an if-statement.
 The if-statement compares the value in the current iteration with the variable "largest", which is initialized to '0'.
 This works as a fail-safe as long at least one of the six values are positive.
 If the current value is larger then "largest", then the current value in the array is given to "largest".
 When the last for-loop is finished the "largest" is displayed and the program ends.

-In hinsight, it would be preferable to prompt the user to only use positive values, or at least initialize "largest" to a large negative number.
+In hindsight, it would be preferable to prompt the user to only use positive values, or at least initialize "largest" to a large negative number.

 ### The Code